Bambo0st/RentTracker/README.md

 #### a.
 Server `.env` File

-Create a `.env` file in the `server` directory and add the following variables:
+Create a `.env` file in the `root` directory for server .env and add the following variables:

 ```env
 MONGO_URL="<MONGO_URL>"